prasadanuj36/joke-teller/README.md

 # Joke Teller

+[Joke-Teller](https://prasadanuj36.github.io/joke-teller/) is an app that tells random jokes via speech.
+It is mobile responsive as well.

 **This Web App was made using two different APIs .
 One that fetches the joke and the other that converts the jokes into speech.**

 [JokeAPI](https://sv443.net/jokeapi/v2/) is a RESTful API that serves uniformly and well formatted jokes.